Interstate 495 (New York)

-Interstate 495 (I-495), commonly known as the Long Island Expressway (LIE), is an auxiliary Interstate Highway in the US state of New York.
+Interstate 495 (I-495) is an auxiliary Interstate Highway in southeastern New York state.
 It is jointly maintained by the New York State Department of Transportation (NYSDOT), the New York City Department of Transportation (NYCDOT), MTA Bridges and Tunnels (TBTA), and the Port Authority of New York and New Jersey (PANYNJ).
+East of the Queens–Midtown Tunnel, I-495 is known as the Long Island Expressway (LIE).